Macular degeneration: Genetics

 AMD is a highly heritable condition.
 Recurrence ratios for siblings of an affected individual are three- to six-fold higher than in the general population.
 Genetic linkage analysis has identified 5 sets of gene variants at three locations on different chromosomes (1, 6 and 10) as explaining at least 50% of the risk.
 These genes have roles regulating the immune response, inflammatory processes and homeostasis of the retina.
 Variants of these genes give rise to different kinds of dysfunction in these processes.
-Over time, this results in accumulation of intracellular and extracellular metabolic debris.
+Over time, this results in the accumulation of intracellular and extracellular metabolic debris.
 This can cause scarring of the retina or breakdown of its vascularization.

-The list of genetic variations association with AMD include complement factors, apolipoprotein E, fibroblast growth factor 2, DNA excision repair protein, and age-related maculopathy susceptibility protein 2.
+The list of genetic variations associated with AMD includes complement factors, apolipoprotein E, fibroblast growth factor 2, DNA excision repair protein, and age-related maculopathy susceptibility protein 2.

-Although genetic testing can lead to the identification of genetic variation which can predispose to AMD, the complex pathogenesis of the condition prevents the use of these tests in routine practice.
-Nevertheless, they can be useful in selecting patients for clinical trials and analysing their response to treatment.
+Although genetic testing can lead to the identification of genetic variation that can predispose to AMD, the complex pathogenesis of the condition prevents the use of these tests in routine practice.
+Nevertheless, they can be useful in selecting patients for clinical trials and analyzing their response to treatment.
 The three loci where identified gene variants are found are designated: